Impact of EU membership on Ireland

 - Participation in the CAP means that, as a net exporter, Ireland can benefit significantly from being able to easily trade agricultural goods on EU markets, which generally provide better prices than world markets.

 - In 1973 Ireland’s economy was highly dependent on agriculture, with almost a quarter (24%) of the working population employed in the sector.
-Today, the agri-food industry is still an important part of our economy, providing 8.4% of national employment.
+Today, the agri-food industry is still an important part of our economy, providing 7.7% of national employment in 2018.
 However, EU membership has helped Ireland develop other industries like services, pharmaceuticals and ICT (Information Communications Technology) making our economy more diverse and therefore stronger.

 - The CAP helps guarantee that consumers get food that’s safe and wholesome.
 There are tough EU rules on the safety of food and animal feed and consumers can easily determine where the food they purchase has come from and what it contains.